 Here's the bottom line, everything included.

-If managing your own infrastructure is a priority (learning, control, cost optimization at scale), BetterClaw's pricing might not make sense for you.
+If managing your own infrastructure is a priority (learning, control, cost optimization at scale), BetterClaw's pricing may not be the right fit.
 Railway and Fly.io give you a middle ground between raw VPS and fully managed, with the trade-off being unpredictable billing and DIY monitoring.

-If predictable costs, zero maintenance, and built-in security matter more than infrastructure control, BetterClaw handles the deployment layer so you focus on what the agent does. $29/month per agent.
-60-second deploy.
-15+ chat platforms.
-Docker-sandboxed skill execution.
-The total cost comparison isn't just about the platform fee.
-It's about what's included and what you're building yourself.
+If predictable costs, zero maintenance, and built-in security matter more than infrastructure control, BetterClaw handles the deployment layer so you focus on what the agent does. $19/month per agent, 60-second deploy, 15+ chat platforms, Docker-sandboxed skill execution.
+The total cost comparison isn't just about the platform fee — it's about what's included and what you're building yourself.

 The real question isn't where to host